Learn English with Quirks & Quarks

 triangle Discussion 논의 Questões de discussão Discusión

-2. What is the most famous archaeological site in country?
+4. What is the most famous archaeological site in your country?
 Have you visited it?
 What do you know about it?

-5. This is one of the lidar images that clearly shows a lost civilization.
+6. This is one of the LIDAR images that clearly shows a lost civilization.
 Is it clear?
 What feature (roads, building, squares) can you identify?

 Teotihuacan (Mexico) | Tikal (Guatemala)